AmazingAmpharos/OoT-Randomizer/README.md

 * Filter dropdown to Location Exclusion dropdown
 * Allow customization of Navi inner and outer glow
 * Open Output Directory button
-* Several tricks added to the Enable Tricks dropdown
-* Shuffle Gerudo Card can now be enabled alongside Open Gerudo Fortress.
 * Customizable Heart, Magic Meter, and Gauntlet colors
-* Child may drain Lake Hylia using Gossip Stone
-* With start with max rupees option, finding wallet upgrade fills the wallet
-* Closed Deku
-  * Hybrid of Open Forest and Closed Forest in which Mido only blocks you on the way to the Deku Tree
-* Fast Chickens
+* Cucco Count
-  * All chickens except the one near the pen are already caught from the beginning.
+  * The number of cuccos to be gathered for Anju can be reduced or randomized, and Anju will tell you in-game the target number to catch (similar to 10 Big Poes).
 * Shuffle Magic Beans
   * A pack of 10 beans is shuffled into the pool and the Bean Salesman sells a random item once for 60 rupees.
-* Vanilla Placement for small keys, boss keys and maps/compasses
 * Enable Useful Cutscenes which prevents some useful cutscenes from being skipped
+* Ganon's Boss Key
+  * Split Ganon’s Boss Key settings from the rest of the Boss Keys setting
+  * Remove, Dungeon Only, Vanilla, Anywhere, or On LACS settings added
+  * Removed the Remove Ganon’s Boss Door Lock toggle from Main Rules
+* Fanfares
+  * Normal, No Fanfares, and Random

+#### Updated Settings
+* Several tricks added to the Enable Tricks dropdown
+* Shuffle Gerudo Card can now be enabled alongside Open Gerudo Fortress.
+* Forest Options
+  * Closed Deku: Hybrid of Open Forest and Closed Forest in which Mido only blocks you on the way to the Deku Tree
+* With Start With Max Rupees option enabled, finding a wallet upgrade now fills the new wallet to its max rupees
+* Plentiful Item Pool
+  * Duplicate Letter in a Bottle added to plentiful item pool
+* Small and Boss Keys, Maps/Compasses Options
+  * Vanilla Placement option for small keys, boss keys and maps/compasses

 #### Bug Fixes
 * No longer able to buy Bombchus with only bomb bag when Bombchus in logic
-* Dampé freestanding Piece of Heart no longer checks for chest being opened
+* Dampé freestanding Piece of Heart no longer checks for chest being opened in order to earn
 * Buying Piece of Heart/Heart Container fully heals Link
 * Learning Sun's Song from Malon no longer causes a softlock.
 * Castle and Gerudo guards can no longer cause softlock when catching you.
 * Vanilla shop items have correct price in spoiler log with shopsanity enabled
+* Refined logic rules related to access based on age to better support ER and Start As: Adult
+* Fixed Song of Storms not being usable in Sacred Forest Meadow immediately after learning it
+* Improved Bottled Fairy logic rules to support ER and OHKO compatibility
+* Fixed Starting Time of Day times to better reflect their descriptions with the in-game state (ie, if a “night” time is selected, then Skulltulas will be spawned)
+* Add compatibility support for Python 3.8
+* Improved Spoiler Logs for Multiworlds with differing Random settings between worlds
+* Lab Dive now completable even with Eyedrops in your possession

 ### 4.0